-- First you must send us a preliminary application form.
-You can also download a copy of the preliminary application and mail it to us at:
+- First you must send us a request for application form.
+You can also download a copy of the request for application form and mail it to us at:

 Susquehanna Service Dogs

-- When we receive your preliminary application, we will contact you and schedule an interview.
-All interviews take place in the Harrisburg area, usually at Keystone Children & Family Services.
+- Once we have received all parts of your formal application, we will contact you to schedule an interview.
+All interviews take place at our facility in Grantville, PA.

-- We will arrange a personal interview with you.
-At least two SSD representatives will meet with you, as well as a service or hearing dog to demonstrate the dog’s abilities.
-During the interview, you must interact positively with the dog, explain how a dog might help your independence, and demonstrate your ability to cover the daily expenses of the dog, which include food, heart worm medicine, vet bills and any replacement equipment.
+- During your personal interview, at least two SSD representatives will meet with you, as well as one of our demonstration dogs that can show some of the tasks a service dog can perform.
+During the interview, you must interact positively with the dog, explain how a dog might help your independence, and demonstrate your ability to cover the daily expenses of the dog, which include food, heart worm medicine, vet bills, and any replacement equipment.

-- We will contact you when we have dogs that could be possible matches, and we will arrange a meeting in Harrisburg so you can meet and work with several dogs.
+- SSD will contact you when we have dogs that could be possible matches, and we will arrange a meeting in Grantville so you can meet and work with several dogs to evaluate their potential as your service dog.
 Please be aware that a match does not always happen the first time you meet the dogs.